PelionIoT/konekuta/README.md

 Next, you'll need to define a device model, which maps resources on the physical device to objects.
 There are three different classes of resources that you can define:

 * Retrievable resources - Will be fetched when a device comes online.
-* Subscribable resources - Will be subscribed to in mbed Device Connector, and thus can be updated from the device.
+* Subscribable resources - Will be subscribed to in mbed Cloud, and thus can be updated from the device.
 * Updatable resources - Can be updated from the web application.

 For instance, we have a device with these resources: